netesc/ipspace/lab/README.md

 - VM1 and the Desktop are bridged on the same 10.0.0.0/24 LAN
 - VM1 has access to all devices on 10.0.0.0/24
 - VM1 has access to the Internet via gateway 10.0.0.1
-- VM1 is running ansible version 2.4.0
+- VM1 is running Ansible version 2.4.0